jawj/IKEv2-setup/README.md

 ### Upgrades

-If you're on a pre-18.04 version of Ubuntu, it's probably easiest to make a record of any changes to `ipsec.secrets`, blow the whole thing away and reinstall.
+If you're on a pre-18.04 version of Ubuntu, it's probably easiest to make a record of any changes to `ipsec.secrets`, blow the whole thing away and reinstall, then reinstate `ipsec.secrets`.

-If you're upgrading anyway, and you previously set this up on Ubuntu 16.10, you will need to manually amend the `ike`, `esp`, and `uniqueids` directives in `/etc/ipsec.conf` to reflect the current values in `setup.sh` after upgrading to 17.04+.
-The versions of strongSwan in 17.04+ don't like different sorts of ciphers being smooshed together, and `uniqueids=no` now seems to give problems trying to connect from two different devices with the same user name.
-You will also need to recreate any Windows 10 VPNs using the provided PowerShell commands, since the less secure ciphers supported by GUI-created Windows VPNs are no longer enabled.
+Note that you may also need to delete and recreate all your client connection settings using the updated PowerShell commands or .mobileconfig file, since there have been a few cipher changes over time.

 ### Bonus paranoia